Strategy11/formidable-forms/readme.txt

 * Fix: Carry page titles across on import

 = 2.03.05 =
-* New: Add Honeypot spam protection
+* New: Add <a href="https://formidableforms.com/defeat-spambots-honeypot-spam-protection/">Honeypot spam protection to your WordPress forms</a>
-* Enhancement: Add frm_form_attributes hook.
+* Enhancement: Add frm_form_attributes hook
-* Enhancement: Make field value dropdown code available in free version
+* Enhancement: Make field value dropdown code available in the free form builder plugin
 * Enhancement: Add deprecated notice for old globals such as $frm_form, $frm_entry, $frm_entry_meta, and $frmdb
 * Fix: Set default menu name to Formidable
 * Fix: Allow Date column to be toggled on form listing page